york135/singing_transcription_ICASSP2021/Readme.md

 And that's all!

 ### Conclusion?
 This repo is still an ongoing project.
 The dataset itself may be revised in the future.
-Uf you have any question, feel free to contact me directly, or open an issue on Github!
+If you have any question, feel free to contact me directly, or open an issue on Github!